 As first noted in the introduction, the Proposed Project extends from the current terminus of Section 1 of the EWA, currently under construction, at Woodland/Agricola Drive and continues to Frank Sound Road in the east.
 The corridor has been categorized into two sections.
-Section 2 starts at the beginning of the project, the terminus of Section 1, as mentioned, and ends at a proposed intersection with Lookout Road - it spans approximately 2.84 miles (4.57 km).
-Section 3 begins where Section 2 ends and then terminates at the end of the corridor with Frank Sound Road - it spans approximately 5.08 miles (8.18 km).
+Section 2 starts at the beginning of the project, the terminus of Section 1, as mentioned, and ends at a proposed intersection with Lookout Road - it spans approximately 2.84 mi (4.57 km).
+Section 3 begins where Section 2 ends and then terminates at the end of the corridor with Frank Sound Road - it spans approximately 5.08 mi (8.18 km).

 As shown in Table 6-2 and Table 6-3, construction of the Proposed Project corridor is assumed to occur in phases, with the horizon year set at 2060.
 The initial phase, anticipated for 2026, would include two vehicular travel lanes, one in each direction, for both Section 2 and Section 3, as illustrated in Figure 6-2.
-These sections will also feature highway lighting.
+These sections would also feature highway lighting.
 From this first stage, the project meets what is described as a CSF, which are objectives that are vital to the project's success, representing the main goals that the Proposed Project aims to achieve.
 The creation of an alternative travel route to the existing two-lane Bodden Town Road is one of the CSFs for the Proposed Project and is achieved through initial establishment of the two-lane roadway facility in 2026 that is likely to reduce commuter and tourist travel times across the island.
-Many of the CSFs are described in more detail within Chapter 7 - Transportation and Mobility.
-A list of the CSFs for the project can be found in Table 6-1 below.
+The two-lane section would also include a median with barrier and wide, outside shoulders which can be used as an emergency lane or space for troubled vehicles to clear the travel way.
+Many of the CSFs for the project can be found in Table 6-1.